YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 tabix -C -p vcf output_directory/30_vcf/mutmap.vcf.gz
 ```

-This ensures compatibility with large genomes and allows for efficient access to the data.

 ---

 ## Step 7: SNP Filtering, SNP Index Calculation, and Visualization with MutPlot

 **Description**:\
 MutPlot is used to filter SNPs, calculate SNP indices, and visualize the results.
 It helps identify significant SNPs and their impact on the genome, producing various files that assist in analyzing and visualizing the data.
-For more information on MutPlot outputs, please refer to the [MutMap GitHub Outputs section](https://github.com/YuSugihara/MutMap/tree/master?tab=readme-ov-file#outputs).

 **Usage**: